Camporee: Scouting America

-Councils sometime use the term camporall or scoutoree for a council level camporee, or they may use a unique name.
+Councils sometime use the term camporall, Scout show, or scoutoree for a council level camporee, or they may use a unique name.
 A Scoutorama is a show of Scouting activities, when combined with a camporee; it may be called a camporama.
 In some southern councils Scoutorama is replaced by "Scout Show". $2 Tickets or $10 discount card are sold by units to promote Scout Show to the public, and to help raise money for individual units.

-The Order of the Arrow is the national honor society of the Boy Scouts of America, which is a recognized group of scouts that have displayed high enthusiasm and performed at high skill throughout their scouting careers.
+The Order of the Arrow is the national honor society of the Scouting America, which is a recognized group of scouts that have displayed high enthusiasm and performed at high skill throughout their scouting careers.
 The Order of the Arrow often helps hold the event or will be leaders for part of the event, like the campfire or hike in.
-In doing so this gives older boy scouts new leader opportunities.
+In doing so this gives older Scouts new leader opportunities.

 Girl Scouts of the USA

 It is common for Girl Scouts to have camporees as well.
 Sometimes Girl Scout camporees are hosted by council or individual troop leaders, but camporees are frequently hosted by older Girl Scouts.

 The campers attending a camporee are usually between the ages of six and ten when they are old enough to be away from their home and family for a weekend, but too young to go camping on their own.

-Activities at a Girl Scout camporee are oriented towards building character and leadership while having fun and helping the community at the same time.
+Activities at a Girl Scout camporee are oriented towards building character and leadership, while having fun and helping the community at the same time.
 They might include: earning a patch or badge verifying that they improved skills in a certain area, playing a variety of games, having a traditional bonfire with skits and snacks, and doing a community service project.

 Pathfinders

 Pathfinder camporees are sponsored by the Seventh-day Adventist Church.
 They are organized around large camps, often in parks or land granted by the town hall or host of the event.
 At these camporees, the Pathfinders camp out and participate in activities such as: competitions for music and Bible knowledge, parades (similar to military parades), and sometimes socio-environmental activities involving the entire local community.
-The camporee usually ends with an award ceremony based on each of the clubs performance.
+The camporee usually ends with an award ceremony based on each of the clubs' performance.
 The main goal of the camporee is for the Adventist youth to have a closer relationship with God.